-The flora of Ibiza's rolling hills and groves, together with the marine fauna native to its coastal coves and bays offer an incomparable biodiversity.
-Six Senses Ibiza will be the first sustainable BREEAM certified resort in the Balearics.
-Through careful consideration of the effects that operating systems, materials and purchasing policies have on the environment, Six Senses Ibiza will continue to develop new initiatives and procedures to not just minimize ecological impact but act as a regenerative force for good too.
-By working with local partners such as the Ibiza Preservation Fund, important preservation and biodiversity projects can continue on land and at sea.
+The flora of Ibiza's rolling hills and groves, together with the marine fauna native to its coastal coves and bays, offer incomparable biodiversity.
+Six Senses Ibiza is the first sustainable BREEAM certified resort in the Balearics.
+BREEAM is one of the world’s leading sustainability assessment methods for property.
+Through careful consideration of the effects that operating systems, materials, and purchasing policies have on the environment, Six Senses Ibiza will continue to develop new initiatives and procedures to not just minimize ecological impact but act as a regenerative force for good too.

 Six Senses Ibiza has its own farm located 15 minutes away, near the village of Santa Gertrudis.
 The farm is a true labor of love, where healthy, organic produce is grown and delivered fresh to be enjoyed in the resort’s restaurants.
-To help vegetables and fruit grow in a healthy way, we produce our own natural fertilizers and herbicides.
+An orchard with more than 600 fruit trees in 15 different varieties grows apples, avocados, cherries, plum, and more.

 solar panels cover 10 percent of our electricity needs